dolev146/ConsoleApp4/README.md

-## about code
-### data structure
+### data structure of the database
 The program is divided to layers as we learned in the class

 DAL: Database Layer - Includes all the integration between the server and database.

 In this layer we have the following classes:
 - MongoAccess - includes all the methods that connect to mongoDB and do the CRUD operations
 - SQLAccess - includes all the methods that connect to SQL server and do the CRUD operations
 - DataAccess - includes all the methods that connect to the database and do the CRUD operations

 BEL: Business Entity Layer - Includes all the entities and classes for data manipulation.
 In this layer we have the following classes:
 - Tastes - includes all the properties of the taste entity
 - Toppings - includes all the properties of the toppings entity
 - Receptacles - includes all the properties of the receptacles entity
 - Sales - includes all the properties of the sales entity
 - Tastes_Sales - includes all the properties of the tastes_sales entity
 - Toppings_Sales - includes all the properties of the toppings_sales entity
 - MongoAccess - includes all the methods that connect to mongoDB and do the CRUD operations
 - SQLAccess - includes all the methods that connect to SQL server and do the CRUD operations
 - DataAccess - includes all the methods that connect to the database and do the CRUD operations

 BLL: Business Logic Layer - Includes all the management logic of the business.
 In this layer we have the following classes:
 - MongoMakeOrder - includes all the methods that make a sale in mongoDB
 - MongoEditOrder - includes all the methods that edit a sale in mongoDB
 - Logic - includes all the methods that make a sale in SQL server
 - Logic - includes all the methods that edit a sale in SQL server
 - Logic - includes all the methods that delete a sale in SQL server
 - Logic - includes all the methods that read a sale in SQL server
 - Logic - includes all the methods that get the day report in SQL server
 - Logic - includes all the methods that get the not completed sales in SQL server
 - Logic - includes all the methods that get the most common ingredient in SQL server

 ### DB schema